8 found fatally shot in Utah home, including 5 children

 Enoch is a small town of about 8,000 people located 245 miles (394 kilometers) south of Salt Lake City and about equally distant from Las Vegas.

 Enoch City Manager Rob Dotson said the community was sent reeling by news of the eight bodies and that the deceased — all members of one family — were well-known in the town.
-Little was immediately released to the public about.the family.
-In most of Utah, the predominant religion in this region is The Church of Jesus Christ of Latter-day Saints, known widely as the Mormon church.
+Little was immediately released to the public about the family.
+In most of Utah, the predominant religion is The Church of Jesus Christ of Latter-day Saints, known widely as the Mormon church.

 “Many of us have served with them in church, in the community and gone to school with these individuals,” Dotson said Wednesday night.
 “This community at this time is hurting.
 They’re feeling loss, they’re feeling pain and they have a lot of questions.”